 The San Bernardino Valley Water Conservation District is an independent special district operating under Division 21 of the California Water Code.
 The District's origins date to 1909 when local landowners joined together to form the Water Conservation Association to voluntarily conserve water across the region.
 Following a vote of the people in 1932, the District was created to serve as a successor agency to the Water Conservation Association.
 The District is governed by a five-member publicly elected Board of Directors representing the District's service area.
 The previously seven-member Board was reduced to five in December 2013 in an effort to limit expenses and support focus and efficiency in District operations.
-The General Manager reports to the Board and manages all day-to-day operations following powers established in Resolution 587 and the policies, procedures, strategies, goals, www.sbvwcd.org Email: info@sbvwcd.org
+The General Manager reports to the Board and manages all day-to-day operations following powers established in Resolution 604 and the policies, procedures, strategies, goals, values, and priorities established by the Board of Directors.
+In addition to the General Manager, the District currently employs nine full-time employees, three in the field and six in the office.
+The District also has part-time employees and interns that assist the District with specific tasks and efforts; at present, we have two Environmental Interns, one Administrative Assistant, one Senior Engineer (retired annuitant), and one General Counsel role filled in a part-time capacity.